tanawadeatharva/BharatVECTO/User Manual/1-user-interface/D_VECTO-Job-Editor.md

 ###Relative File Paths

-It is recommended to define relative filepaths.
+It is recommended to use relative filepaths.
 This way the Job File and all input files can be moved without having to update the paths.
 Example: "Vehicles\\Vehicle1.vveh" points to the "Vehicles" subdirectory of the Job File's directoy.

-VECTO automatically uses relative paths if the input file (e.g. Vehicle File) is in the same directory as the Job File.
-(The Job File must be saved before browsing for input files.)
+VECTO automatically uses relative paths if the input file (e.g. Vehicle File) is in the same directory as the Job File. (*Note:* The Job File must be saved before browsing for input files.)

 ###General Settings

 ![](pics/checkbox.png) Engine Only Mode

-:	Enables [Engine Only Mode](#engine-only-mode).
-Only the following parameters are needed for this mode:
+:	Enables [Engine Only Mode](#engine-only-mode) (Engineering mode only).
+The following parameters are needed for this mode:

 -   Filepath to the [Engine File (.veng)](#engine-editor)
 -   [Driving Cycles](#driving-cycles) including engine torque (or power) and engine speed